-The disorder, which now affects 1% of the population, could be numbered in years.
-A celiac disease vaccine can solve the problem.
+The disorder, which now affects 1% of the population, may have its years numbered.
+A vaccine against celiac disease can solve the problem.

-Not just the promising tests on the colorectal cancer vaccine, or those on "contagious" vaccines that extend coverage to subjects other than the vaccinated one: recent advances in vaccine research also include the development of a celiac disease medication that solves all problems related to the ingestion of gluten.
+Not just the promising tests on the colorectal cancer vaccine, or those on "contagious" vaccines which also extend coverage to subjects other than the vaccinated one: recent advances in the field of vaccine research also include the development of a celiac disease medication which solves all problems related to the ingestion of gluten.

-The treatment, called Nexvax2 and developed by biotech firm ImmusanT, it's a type of immunotherapy that the developers say aims to reprogram the immune system to make it gluten tolerant.
+The treatment, called Nexvax2 and developed by the biotech company ImmusanT, is a type of immunotherapy that the developers say aims to reprogram the immune system to make it tolerant to gluten.

 Celiac disease: a bad customer

-Gluten, a protein based on wheat, barley and rye, causes negative reactions in more and more people by damaging the intestines.
-The estimate has now risen to one celiac per 100 inhabitants.
+Gluten, the protein found in wheat, barley and rye, causes negative reactions in more and more people by damaging the intestine.
+The estimate has now risen to one celiac for every 100 inhabitants.

-Currently the only remedy for celiac disease is to avoid foods that contain gluten.
+Currently the only remedy against celiac disease is to avoid foods containing gluten.
 This has led to the growth in popularity of an entire market based on gluten-free products.
-Yet diets of this type continue to be neither comfortable nor cheap, and still present many risks of accidental exposure.
+Yet diets of this type continue to be neither convenient nor economical, and still present many risks of accidental exposure.

 Nexvax2 works not unlike that of antiallergic therapies.
 The treatment involves two injections per week for a period of 16 weeks, and is based on molecules called peptides, capable of stimulating an immune response in the patient who ends up tolerating gluten.